-However, when a large frequency range needs to be broken down into sufficiently small frequency bins, the series of beamforming maps can be of considerable size, and the indepth analysis of a data set can be rather challenging.
-In the case of counter-rotating rotors, most of the tonal noise source groups are related to the rotation of the rotors, and thus the frequencies associated with them.
-This can result in the presence of multiple (sometimes even spatially overlapping) noise sources in a frequency bin, which makes it hard to decide which noise source group to associate a given noise source pattern for further analysis^{11,12,38}.
-Besides the vast experience and knowledge required for the analysis of the underlying noise generation mechanisms, the time needed to examine up to several hundred noise source maps can be rather long12.
+However, when a large frequency range needs to be broken down into sufficiently small frequency bins, the series of beamforming maps can be of considerable size, and the in-depth analysis of a dataset can be rather challenging.
+In the case of counter-rotating rotors, most of the tonal noise source groups are related to the rotation of the rotors, and thus, the frequencies associated with them.
+This can result in the presence of multiple (sometimes even spatially overlapping) noise source group to associate a given noise source pattern for further analysis.^{11,12,38} In addition to the vast experience and knowledge required for the analysis of the underlying noise generation mechanisms, the time needed to examine up to several hundred noise source maps can be rather long.12

-The identification and categorization of the noise sources associated with the interaction tones of counter-rotating rotors is also rather challenging.
+The identification and categorization of the noise sources associated with the interaction tones of counter-rotating rotors are also rather challenging.
 These noise sources are rotating coherent noise sources, for which the propagation of the coherent wavefronts coupled with their rotation about the axis results in a misleading resultant spiral wavefront, as the sound waves add up constructively and destructively.
 This has been visualized in the form of contour plots by Horváth et al.^{10,20} with the help of the simulation of the sound field.
 The results have shown how the resultant spiral wavefronts of the circumferential spinning modes of rotating coherent noise sources interact with the microphones of the phased array, if the phased array is placed parallel to the axis of rotation.
 Consequently, as beamforming processes conventionally assume that the investigated noise sources are stationary and incoherent, they trace the resultant wavefronts of rotating coherent noise sources back to apparent noise source locations.
-These locations do not agree with the true locations of the rotating coherent noise source, but rather align with the so called Mach radius15.
-It has also been established that the unique location of the Mach radius can be determined ahead of time for each individual interaction tone^{10,11,15}, as will be seen later in the paper.
+These locations do not agree with the true locations of the rotating coherent noise source, but rather align with the so-called Mach radius.15 It has also been established that the unique location of the Mach radius can be determined ahead of time for each individual interaction tone,^{10,11,15} as will be seen later in the paper.

-The method presented in this paper uses Principal Component Analysis (PCA) methods to analyze the content of turbomachinery beamforming maps in order to find dominant noise source patterns which can then be connected to noise source groups and pre-defined subgroups thereof.
-The basis of this novel method, combining PCA with beamforming, has also been developed by the authors of this paper^{24-26}.
-In this investigation, the method has been further developed in order to make it capable of handling the specific challenges presented by the apparent noise source locations of interaction tones.
-The method provides an automated means for a quick and easy-to-use analysis of the beamforming maps of counterrotating turbomachinery data sets while overcoming the above issues in order to identify and subsequently categorize interaction tone noise sources.
+The method presented in this paper uses principal component analysis (PCA) methods to analyze the content of turbomachinery beamforming maps in order to find dominant noise source patterns, which can then be connected to noise source groups and pre-defined subgroups thereof.
+The basis of this novel method, combining PCA with beamforming, has also been developed by the authors of this paper.^{24-26} In this investigation, the method has been further developed in order to make it capable of handling the specific challenges presented by the apparent noise source locations of interaction tones.
+The method provides an automated means for a quick and easy-to-use analysis of the beamforming maps of counter-rotating turbomachinery datasets while overcoming the above issues in order to identify and subsequently categorize interaction tone noise sources.